Ferrodark soliton collisions: Breather formation, pair reproduction, and spin-mass separation: Conclusion

-\textit{Conclusion---} We numerically investigate inelastic collisions of FDS-antiFDS pairs in ferromagnetic spin-1 BECs.
+We numerically investigate inelastic collisions of FDS-antiFDS pairs in ferromagnetic spin-1 BECs.
 We find that a type-I pair annihilates (destruction of the topological structure of kinks in the spin order) at low incoming velocities followed by the formation of an extremely long lived dissipative breather featured by the oscillations of spatially localized magnetization and number densities.
 The breather periodically emits spin and density waves, causing a logarithmic energy decay.
 When approaching the critical incoming velocity, the lifetime of a formed stationary pair after the annihilation shows a power-law divergence.
 At velocities higher than the critical incoming velocity, the outgoing state is a type-I pair with a finite separating velocity.
 For type-II pairs, annihilation does not happen and only reflection occurs.
-A mixed type-I type-II pair exhibits spin-mass separation, i.e., reflection in the spin order (as a $Z_2$ kink) and passing through in the mass superfluid density.
-Note that transitions between type-I FDSs and type-II FDSs may occur during the scattering process for very small values of the quadratic Zeeman energy and the relevant phenomena will be discussed elsewhere.
+A mixed type-I type-II pair exhibits spin-mass separation, i.e., reflection in the spin order (as a $\mathbb{Z}_2$ kink) and passing through in the mass superfluid density.
+Note that transitions between type-I FDSs and type-II FDSs may occur during the scattering processes for very small values of the quadratic Zeeman energy and the relevant phenomena will be discussed elsewhere.
 This work explores the new regime of kink collision dynamics and will also motivate experimental investigations~\cite{Dalibard2015,Gauthier16,Semeghini2018,Higbie2005,Huh2020a,MSexp1, MSexp2, prufer2022condensation}.
+In particular, our results might be useful for interpreting the experimentally observed scaling laws in quench dynamics of spin-1 BECs~\cite{Gasenzer18}, where ferrodark solitons are possibly the relevant topological defects.